implydata/plywood/docs/expressions.md

 *operand*.**performAction**(action: Action, markSimple?: boolean)

-Perform a specific action on an expression
+Perform a specific action on an expression.
+This method is useful if you are creating actions as action objects.
+All the methods below create the appropriate action and then call this method.

 ### Basic arithmetic